Produce Safety Rule

 2.1 Authority and Purpose

-The purpose of These Regulations is to adopt minimum safety standards for the growing, harvesting, packing and holding of produce for human consumption with those established by the FDA pursuant to 21 C.F.R. § 112 (2016), incorporated below at § 2.2 of this Part.
+The purpose of these regulations is to adopt minimum safety standards for the growing, harvesting, packing and holding of produce for human consumption with those established by the FDA pursuant to 21 C.F.R.
+Part 112 (2016).

 2.2 Incorporated Materials